GregReddick/ComTestLibrary/README.md

 To process the file, rather than attempting to pass everything to the MIDL command line, we pass in a response file midloptions.txt.
 The response file is created by the project file and saved to the target directory.

+There is a new version of the MIDL language (version 3) that is much simplified, but it seems that it will not produce .tlb files, so is useless for the task needed here.

 # More Project File
 Going back to the project file, here is another section of the file: